nawww83/lfsr/README.md

 We use two LFSR pairs of length $m=4$, and primes $p=251$ and $p=241$.
 Final states of two pairs are XOR-ed as usual.
 So, the total free period of given LFSR hash is about ${251}^{6} \cdot {241}^{6} \approx 95$ bits, i.e. ${2}^{95} \approx {10}^{28}$.

 To improve the crypto resilience, the first LFSR pair is driven by the original input, but the second one is driven by reversed input vector.
 Also, the **salt** is added before/after input loop.
-The minimal size of the input vector is $2$ elements.

 Bit scaling of LFSR hash is done by adding **salt**.